MaxxGPT/REST-API/app/README.md

 ### Instructions to get containers running locally (may work or may not)

+Create new directory and cd into it.

+clone repo in the newly created directory

+Install docker daemon (if not already) and run it

 Create a docker network for this project
     docker network create net.asatera.com

-Create fiels app/ .env and api/ .env
+Create files app/ .env and api/ .env
     touch app/.env and touch api/.env

 Once all this is done